Pope John XXII: Canonization of Thomas Aquinas

-De Tocco gather two of the three papal commissioners in the Archbishop's palace in Naples.
-The inquiry lasted from 21 July to 18 September 1319.
+De Tocco gathered two of the three papal commissioners in the Archbishop's palace in Naples and the inquiry lasted from 21 July to 18 September 1319.
 On the final day, the documentation of the inquiry was signed, sealed and sent to the Papal Curia at Avignon.
-Upon receiving the documents John turned them over to a cardinal committee.
+Upon receiving the documents, John turned them over to a cardinal committee.
 On 23 June 1321, John created a new commission consisting of Peter Ferri, Bishop of Agnani, Andrew, Bishop of Terracina, and Pandulpho de Sabbello.
-This inquiry lasted fifteen days, during which the commission heard the testimony of one hundred eleven witnesses.
+This inquiry lasted fifteen days, during which the commission heard the testimony of 111 witnesses.
 The commission sent finalized documents to the Papal Curia and John XXII canonized Thomas Aquinas formally on 18 July 1323.

 Conflict with Louis IV

-Prior to John XXII's election, a contest had begun for the Holy Roman Empire's crown between Louis IV of Bavaria and Frederick I of Austria.
+Prior to John XXII's election, a contest had begun for the Holy Roman Empire's crown between Louis IV the Bavarian and Frederick I of Austria.
 Initially, John was neutral and refrained from being an arbiter.
-On 25 November 1314, Louis, with the votes from five of the six electors, was crowned king of the Germans at Aix-la-Chapelle, by the archbishop of Mainz, while Frederick only received two votes the day before.
-In response, in April 1317, John imposed a new concept, vacante imperio, granting the power to administer the empire to the pope, which was contained within the papal bull, Si fratrum.
+On 25 November 1314, Louis, with the votes from five of the seven electors, was crowned king of the Germans at Aachen, by the archbishop of Mainz, while Frederick received only two votes the day before.
+In response, in April 1317, John imposed a new concept, vacante imperio, granting the power to administer the empire to the pope, which was contained within the papal bull Si fratrum.

 By 1322, faced with a growing Ghibelline movement in northern Italy, John had instructed his papal legate, Bertrand du Poujet, to call for a crusade against Milan.
 Louis, acting with Imperial powers, sent an army to reinforce Milan in early 1323.
 In response, John detailed violations committed by Louis and upon receiving no response excommunicated him on 23 March 1324 and then deposed him on 11 July.
-Louis called a council of Italian Ghibellines to Trent, there Louis declared his support for the Spiritualist Franciscans and denounced John as an illegitimate and heretical pope.
+Louis called a council of Italian Ghibellines to Trent, where Louis declared his support for the Spiritualist Franciscans and denounced John as an illegitimate and heretical pope.
 John retaliated by declaring any city to offer Louis welcome would be placed under interdict.
-He received an embassy from Rome which issued an ultimatum of either returning to Rome or suffer the Holy City's submission to Louis IV.
-John sent his papal legate, Giovanni Orsini, to Rome, but was denied entry.
+He received an embassy from Rome which issued an ultimatum of either returning to Rome or suffering the Holy City's submission to Louis IV.
+John sent his papal legate, Giovanni Orsini, to Rome, but Orsini was denied entry.
 In reprisal, Orsini placed Rome under interdict.

 Louis entered Rome on 17 January 1328.
 In St. Peter's cathedral, he was consecrated by two sympathetic cardinal bishops, and crowned by Rome's representative, Sciarra della Colonna.
 Pietro Rainalducci was created Antipope Nicholas V in May 1328, by Louis.
-Following Louis' coronation of Nicholas V, Franciscan Minister General Michael Cesena, Bonagrazia Bergamo, and William of Ockham all fled Avignon.
+In response, John, using the death of archbishop Matthias von Buchegg to gain an ecclesiastical and political edge, appointed Heinrich von Virneburg as Archbishop of Mainz to assist in the struggle against the Emperor.
+Following Louis's coronation of Nicholas V, Franciscan Minister General Michael Cesena, Bonagrazia Bergamo, and William of Ockham all fled Avignon.
 In 1330, Antipope Nicholas V submitted just before the Pope's death.

-Between November 1331 and March 1332, John made four questionable sermons concerning the beatific vision.
-Louis, sensing an opportunity to remove him, conspired with cardinal Napoleone Orsini to depose John at an ecumenical council.
-John, however, became ill and reversed his statements before dying.